afterian/curvature/README.md

 # curvature
-Python Curve rigging tool for maya
+A Maya Rigging and Fx tool